SuperOfficeDocs/superoffice-docs/docs/en/marketing/editor/learn/add-tracked-link-to-msg.md

 You can add regular (untracked) links.
 For text links, click ![icon][img1] in the toolbar.
 For image links, use the **Image URL** field in the side-panel.

 If you later decide you want to track these links also, select the **Track all links** option under **Tracking** in Step 1: Setup.
-However, these links are tracked only for the mailing in question, and will not be available for other mailings.
+However, these links are tracked only for the mailing in question, and will not be available for other mailings or in flows.

 ## Related topics